-Rawan AlHeresh, MS, OT came to ENACT in July 2011 after wearing many hats in the field of Rheumatology.
+Rawan AlHeresh, PhD, MS, OT came to ENACT in July 2011 after wearing many hats in the field of Rheumatology.
 After receiving her BS in Occupational Therapy in 2006 from the University of Jordan and her MS from Brunel University in London in 2008, Rawan served as a full-time lecturer at the University of Jordan and spent time working in Palestinian Refugee camps as part of a Community-based Rehabilitation (CBPR) program.
 ENACT offers Rawan a unique opportunity to pursue advanced study for arthritis expertise, which she hopes to apply to improving health services, education, prevention and research in Jordan’s rehabilitation services.

 Aileen Ledingham, MS, PT, joined the ENACT research team in September 2011 after several years of clinical PT practice both in the United States and abroad.
-Aileen earned a Bachelor of Science degree in physical therapy from Northeastern University, along with a Master of Science degree in pediatric physical therapy from Long Island University, both which she used in clinical practice.
+Aileen earned a Bachelor of Science degree in physical therapy from Northeastern University, along with a Master of Science degree in pediatric physical therapy from Long Island University, both of which she used in clinical practice.
 She also spent time in health administration at the United Kingdom’s National Health Service.
 Aileen’s research interests have shifted from a pediatric population to a geriatric one, which she pursues in her study of knee osteoarthritis and arthritis-related disability.